UWA-IoT-training/MLBE-IoT/README.md

 ### Day 2
 1. Briefing: Using Arduino nano, adjustable LED, download code to arduino
 Activity: Make a light blink with button,

 2. What's happening.
 Voltage levels 3.3v/ 5v, digital binary conversions, scanning code to understand what's going

+3. Introduction to the microcontroller and parts for the demo (ESP32 with camera module) and sensor (camera?).
+Describe USB to serial card.
+Make it blink every time it takes an imageIntroduce the ESP 32 and parts.
+Upload code to the ESP.

-3. REview of resources to help.
+4. Review of resources to help.

 ### Homework over the weekend
-Self practice to make their microcontroller work and to explore using it (change settings)
+Self practice to make their ESP32 microcontroller work and to explore using it (change settings)

 ### Day 3
+1. Demo of their device and something unique they did.

-1. Exploring comms options
+2. Exploring comms options

-Introduction to the microcontroller and parts for the demo (ESP32 with camera module) and sensor (camera?).
-Describe USB to serial card.

 Activity: get various comms options working and troubleshooting

-2. Discuss power/ battery, data and storage options
+3. Discuss data and storage options

 Activity: Collecting and viewing data collected